marshki/about_dis_mac/src/archive/README.md

 ###
 ---

-This directory contains archived versions of "About 'dis Mac":
+This directory contains archived versions of "About 'dis Mac" for the following architectures:

-- (1) for Apple Silicon
+* Apple Silicon
-- (1) for Intel
+* Intel

-They ran on the architecture they were designed for, but are no longer maintained.
+On older versions of macOS, these scripts ran, but are no longer maintained.
 Your mileage may vary.

 ---